 Many investors are confused by who’s who, much less knowing who’s in whose corner.
 By J Thomas Knight, CFP®, CPA

-Advisors, Brokers, Commissions, Designations, etc., confound many an investor.
-There is an abundance of “advisors” and even more “designations” all proclaiming or touting some level of expertise.
-As you wade into the alphabet soup of advisors, how do you know who’s who, who’s got your best interest in mind, and how they get paid?
-It is vital that investors understand the distinctions between the various investment professionals, their compensation structures, and their expertise.
+Advisors, Brokers, Commissions, Designations, etc., can confound many an investor.
+There is an abundance of “advisors” and even more “designations” proclaiming or touting some level of expertise.
+As you wade into the alphabet soup of the financial world, how will you know who’s who, who’s got your best interest in mind, and how they get paid?
+It is vital that you understand the distinctions between the various investment professionals, their compensation structures, and their expertise.

 Let’s see if we can help turn this murky soup into a pool of clarity.

-No matter how innovative a title they hold, or how many letters follow their name, the “advisor” usually falls into one of three categories:
+No matter how innovative a title they hold, or how many letters follow their name, a financial professional will fall into one of three categories:

 Let’s take these one at a time.

-Brokers or Registered Representatives are paid to distribute investment products.
+Brokers also known as Registered Representatives are paid to distribute investment products.
 Brokerage, Fund, and Insurance companies pay Brokers to sell their financial products such as stocks, bonds, ETFs, mutual funds, and annuities.
 Brokers are on the sell side of the buy/sell equation, which means they are being paid by someone to sell something.
-Like Agents, most Brokers are compensated by commissions based on product sold.
+Like Agents, most Brokers are compensated by commissions based on products sold.
 Whose interests are on the table?
-Again, the interests are yours, the broker’s, and the various investment company’s.
-Both the Broker’s and the investment company’s interests are in conflict with the investor’s interests.
-Like agents, brokers do not work for you.
-This conflict of interest with a broker could pose problems for investors because, in this scenario, investors have nobody on their side but themselves.
+They are your, the broker’s, and the investment company’s interests.
+Both the Broker’s and the investment company’s interests are in direct conflict with the investor’s (your) interests.
+Brokers do not work for you.
+Once again, these conflicts could prove problematic for investors when it comes to receiving unbiased investment advice over a commissioned investment product.

 Advisors, we know that an advisor is someone who provides advice to another on the premise they have their best interest at heart.
 Unfortunately, “Advisor” is a generic term and used by a variety of financial service individuals.
 It seems that everyone refers to themselves as some sort of an “Advisor”.
 When sitting across from someone identifying themselves as any kind of an “Advisor”, ask them to clarify their title.
 They may even give you a creative business card where they call themselves a Financial Representative, Financial Advisor, Financial Agent, or some other concoction.
 The bottom line is a majority of “advisors” are just brokers (see above).
-A true advisor has your best interest in mind and in the financial world that advisor is a Registered Investment Advisor (RIA).
+A true advisor has your best interest in mind and is not influenced by commissions.
+In the financial world, that true advisor is a Registered Investment Advisor (RIA).
 An RIA is a company; yes, a company, not a person.
 The person who provides the investment advice on behalf of the RIA is an Investment Advisor Representative (IAR).
 An IAR (person) is an employee of the RIA (company).
 The acronym, IAR, represents a position or a title, such as Vice President or Associate.
 The acronyms, RIA and IAR, may appear as credentials, but neither should be viewed as such.
 Registered means the company and the individual have registered with the Securities Exchange Commission (SEC) or with the State as an Investment Advisor and have met certain SEC or State criteria.
 This does not mean the SEC or the State has endorsed the Advisor and it also does not indicate that the Advisor has achieved a proficient level of knowledge or skill.
 What RIAs have achieved is a legal obligation to place client interests above their own interests; this is known as a “fiduciary duty.”
-Agents and Brokers are not bound with a fiduciary duty.
+Agents and Brokers are NOT bound by fiduciary duty.
 Therefore, when an investor works with an RIA, both interests are legally required to be aligned rather than in conflict.
-Clients hire RIAs specifically for investment advice, which can be given in the form of insurance recommendations, financial planning, or investment management.
-No matter the form of advice and unlike agents and brokers, the RIA works for the client and only the client.
-Rather than commissions, which create conflicts of interest, the RIA charges a fee for advice.
+Clients hire RIAs specifically for investment advice, which can be given in a variety of forms such as insurance recommendations, financial planning, tax planning, investment management, etc. No matter the form of advice, unlike agents and brokers, the RIA works for the client and only the client.
+Rather than commissions, which create conflicts of interest, the RIA charges a fee for advice (usually hourly or a management fee).
 RIAs want long term relationships with the clients, so it is in the RIA’s best interest to provide advice that is in the client’s best interest.
 Both interests are naturally and legally aligned.

 IMPORTANT: A financial professional can be an RIA (IAR), a licensed broker, and a licensed insurance agent all simultaneously.
 Does being multi-licensed taint the RIA’s fiduciary duty?
 With commissions come conflicts whether the advisor is an RIA or not.
 If an investor is a client of the RIA who is also selling a commissioned investment or insurance product, hopefully the RIA will retain their fiduciary responsibility even with commissioned products.
 But there is no legal obligation.

-Those are the main players of the Advisor world.
-But which advisors have the education and experience that is right for you?
+Those are the main players of the Advisor world…but how do you know who knows their stuff?
+Which advisor has the right education and experience for you?
 Perhaps certificates or designations can lead the way?

 There are many excellent financial advisors that do not have even one certificate; however, credit should be given to investment professionals who earn credentials because many designations require hours of study plus high ethical and professional standards.
 Credentials are favorable, but they are not as vital as the level of comfort and trust you have for the Advisor.

 Even with a comfortable level of trust in your Financial Advisor, it is wise to understand some of the financial industry’s certificates.
-Many designations, sadly, are nothing much more than a “pay for paper” type of certificate; therefore, we have listed the most notable and common designations in alphabetical order.
-If a designation is not listed below, research it to understand the value of the designation.
+Many designations, sadly, are nothing much more than a “pay for paper” type of certificate; therefore, we have listed, in our opinion, ONLY THE MOST NOTABLE and REPUTABLE DESIGNATIONS in alphabetical order.
+No matter the designation an Advisor may have, they are still an Agent, Broker, or Advisor.
+If a designation is not listed below, it most likely does not require effort much to obtain; so, research it to understand whether the designation has value or not.